AFLplusplus/AFLplusplus/docs/fuzzing_in_depth.md

   local variable that is defined and read before it is even set.
 Enabled with `export AFL_USE_MSAN=1` before compiling.
-* UBSAN = Undefined Behavior SANitizer, finds instances where - by the C and C++ standards - undefined behavior happens, e.g. adding two signed integers together where the result is larger than a signed integer can hold.
+* UBSAN = Undefined Behavior SANitizer, finds instances where - by the C and C++ standards - undefined behavior happens, e.g., adding two signed integers together where the result is larger than a signed integer can hold.
 Enabled with `export AFL_USE_UBSAN=1` before compiling.
 * CFISAN = Control Flow Integrity SANitizer, finds instances where the control